splunk/observability-workshop/docs/module3/prep.md

 Launch the Multipass instance which will run Kubernetes (K3s)

 !!!
 Warning
-    In [Module 6](https://signalfx.github.io/app-dev-workshop/module6/) there are two applications for deployment for µAPM (Hot R.O.D & Sock Shop).
+    In [Module 6](https://signalfx.github.io/app-dev-workshop/module6/) there are two applications available for deployment to emit Traces/Spans for SignalFx µAPM.

     **Hot R.O.D minimum requirements:** 1 vCPU, 5Gb Disk, 1Gb Memory